Patients & Families

 Before treatment you will discuss and sign a consent form with your clinical oncologist or therapeutic radiographer.
 They will tell you what your chances are of getting early or late side effects and you can ask questions or raise concerns.

-When you consent to treatment by signing the consent form, you are agreeing that you understand there is a chance of getting late side effects.
+When you consent to treatment by signing the consent form, you are confirming you understand there is a chance of getting late side effects.
 Your team will use words like Expected, Common, Less Common and Rare.

 This table shows what these words mean.